packagist/private-packagist-docs/docs/notifications.md

 ### Receiving Webhook Notifications

 Webhook notifications are sent as HTTP POST requests to the endpoint configured with the notification event data send as payload.
-Client, server, and network errors will automatically be retried up to five times.
+HTTP, server, and network errors will automatically be retried up to five times.

 #### Delivery Headers